 "Music is a symbol of friendship in our country.
 It helps us to be released from depression in order to have a better future.
-I think we will learn how to show others who are HIV+ that they have a value for themselves and for their country." - Community Music Leader, Kigali, Rwanda
+I think we will learn how to show others who are HIV+ that they have a value for themselves and for their country."

-Rwanda Youth Music was developed at the invitation of local partner WE-ACTx for Hope to meet the needs of children and young people living with HIV.
+Rwanda Youth Music was developed at the invitation of local partner WE-ACTx for Hope to support the needs of children and young people living with HIV.
 The most appropriate and effective musical approaches are embedded in WE-ACTx for Hope’s clinical support structure, sustainably providing young patients with opportunities for positive creative expression and social empowerment through musical interaction.

 In 2013, Musicians without Borders was invited to support the establishment of the country’s first professional Music Therapy position.
 Since then, in small groups and in 1-1 sessions, over 100 young people living with HIV have attended and benefitted from music therapy sessions with a UK qualified and registered music therapist.
 In evaluation, 100% of interviewed participants reported positive impact.